douglasgreen/outlines/language/esperanto/vocabulary.en.md

 * ŝafo - sheep
 * ŝajne - seemingly, apparently
 * ŝajni - to seem
+* ŝalti - to turn on, to switch on
+* ŝanco - chance, opportunity
+* ŝanĝado - changing
+* ŝanĝante - changing
+* ŝanĝepoka - epoch-making, revolutionary
 * ŝanĝi - to change
-* ŝanĝiĝi - to change
+* ŝanĝiĝi - to change, to transform
+* ŝanĝiĝo - change, transformation
 * ŝanĝo - change
-* ŝati - to like, appreciate
+* ŝati - to like, to be fond of
 * ŝi - she
-* ŝia - her
+* ŝia - her (possessive)
-* ŝin - her
+* ŝin - her (object)
 * ŝipo - ship
+* ŝirmilo - shield, screen
+* ŝlosa - locking
+* ŝlosila - key (adjective)
+* ŝlosilo - key
-* ŝoseo - highway
+* ŝoseo - highway, main road
+* ŝovi - to push
+* ŝovo - shove
+* ŝtalo - steel
+* ŝtate - in a state (manner)
+* ŝtatestro - head of state
-* ŝtato - state
+* ŝtato - state (nation)
-* ŝtona - stony
+* ŝtona - stone (adjective)
 * ŝtono - stone
 * ŝuldi - to owe
+* ŝuldo - debt